asean-rssa/tf_azure_deployment/README.md

+# [Archived Repo] - This repo has been archived and the content have been migrated to https://github.com/databricks/terraform-databricks-examples

 # Terraform patterns for Azure Databricks deployments

 Subdirectories are independent to each other, each represents a Terraform pattern of Azure Databricks workspace deployment.